Skip to content

 mux.HandleFunc("PUT /api/config", handleUpdateConfig(configStore))

-mux.HandleFunc("POST /api/config/deploy", handleDeploy(configStore, exclusionStore, deployCfg))
+mux.HandleFunc("POST /api/config/deploy", handleDeploy(configStore, exclusionStore, rateLimitStore, deployCfg))

 Handlers use the closure pattern for dependency injection — each handler factory takes the stores it needs and returns an http.HandlerFunc: